Buchnera americana

 Family: Orobanchaceae (Scrophulariaceae)

-Plant Description: Perennial, herbaceous plant which grows to 60 centimeters high with thick elliptic or elliptic-linear leaves 4 -10 centimeters long arranged opposite.
-Leaves often with trichomes (hair-like projections) Roots are rhizomes.
+Plant Description: Perennial, herbaceous plant which grows to 60 centimeters high with thick elliptic or elliptic-linear leaves 4 -10 centimeters long, arranged opposite.
+Leaves often with trichomes (hair-like projections).
+Roots are rhizomes.
 Dark violet flower grows in a slender spike, corolla 10-13 mm long.
 Flowers are bilaterally symmetrical with five petals forming a narrow tube that opens outward at right angles.

 Bloom Period: Spring-Fall